Academy Software Foundation will let filmmakers use open source creative software

 The Academy of Motion Picture Arts and Sciences and The Linux Foundation today launched the Academy Software Foundation (ASWF) to provide a neutral forum for open source software developers in the motion picture and broader media industries to share resources and collaborate on technologies for image creation, visual effects, animation, and sound.

-That makes sense, considering the high costs of developing film and the role that digital artistry plays in making the filmmaking process more efficient.
+That makes sense, considering the high costs of developing films and the role that digital artistry plays in making the filmmaking process more efficient.

-“We are thrilled to partner with The Linux Foundation for this vital initiative that fosters more innovation, more collaboration, more creativity among artists and engineers in our community,” said Academy CEO Dawn Hudson, in a statement.
+“We are thrilled to partner with the Linux Foundation for this vital initiative that fosters more innovation, more collaboration, more creativity among artists and engineers in our community,” said Academy CEO Dawn Hudson, in a statement.
 “The Academy Software Foundation is core to the mission of our Academy: promoting the arts and sciences of motion pictures.”

 The ASWF is the result of a two-year investigation by the Academy’s Science and Technology Council into the use of open source software across the motion picture industry.
 The survey found that more than 80 percent of the industry uses open source software, particularly for animation and visual effects.
 However, this widespread use of open source has also created challenges, including siloed development, having to manage multiple versions of libraries (“versionitis”), and varying governance and licensing models.
 Those need to be addressed in order to ensure a healthy open source ecosystem.